Solo Travel – Lisbon Travel Guide For The Independent Woman

 Where to eat in Lisbon

-Portuguese foods are flavorful, with rich seasonings.
 Given Lisbon’s proximity to the ocean, seafood is very popular and includes bacalhau (salted cod, which tastes much better than it sounds!), sardines, and shellfish.
-If your time is limited and you want to taste all the city’s specialties, a Lisbon food tour might be just right.
+Solo dining in Lisbon is easy and fun, but if your time is limited and you want to taste all the city’s specialties, a Lisbon food tour might be just right.

 The Portuguese are obsessed with pastries, and just as there is a coffee shop in the US on almost every corner, pastry shops can be found everywhere in Lisbon.
 One that this area is famous for is the pastel de nata.
 It’s a rich egg custard in a pastry shell, but you’ll have to try it to truly understand how amazing it is.